-To find a particular module, you can expand the tree to see the modules.
-If you don't know where the module is located or there are several modules with similar names, type some text in the "type filter text" box.
+If you don't know where a module is located or several modules have similar names, type text in the "type filter text" box.
 For example, you can type "gate" to find all the Gate implementations in XDCtools, SYS/BIOS, and any other repositories.
 You can use \ and ? as wildcard characters.